A Beginner’s Guide To Tree Planting In Canada

 The first guys we met at the camp were Kenyans who were setting up their tents at the edge of the forest.
-If you grow up in Africa and meet other Africans abroad this always puts a smile on your face.
-Despite race or culture, you feel a sense of kinship – one that is based on playful humour and camaraderie.
-Very quickly we were laughing and chatting about the upcoming season.
+If you grow up in Africa and meet other Africans abroad, this always puts a smile on your face.
+Despite race or culture, you feel a sense of kinship – one that is based on playful humor and camaraderie.
+Very quickly, we were laughing and chatting about the upcoming season.

 We found a lovely spot at one corner of the camp to set up our tent.
 This would become our home for the next 3 months.